Spade-2006/To-do-app/README.md

 # To-do-app
 First web Dev Project<br>
 A basic To-Do app that lets users add, delete, and mark tasks as completed.
 Helps manage daily tasks efficiently with a clean and minimal UI.
-Perfect for keeping track of what needs to get done.
+Perfect for keeping track of what needs to get done.Very Simple  and Basic